usethesource/usethesource.github.io/about/processes.md

 * Github issues is used for user feedback, questions, feature requests and bug reports;
 * Any pull request by a User over 2 lines of code requires a signed [UseTheSource Contributor Agreement](agreement.html) by the author;
-* The stackoverflow.com site is promoted among Users for questions regarding usgin any of UseTheSource projects (tag with the given language name/library/tool).
+* The stackoverflow.com site is promoted among Users for questions regarding using any of UseTheSource projects (tag with the given language name/library/tool).

 ## Architectural Change Process